Who May Be Responsible For a Florida T-Bone Accident?

 1. The Other Driver

-What might cause a driver to enter an intersection in a wrongful manner?
+What might cause an at-fault driver to enter an intersection in a wrongful manner?
 Here are some common factors, many of which often occur in combination with one another:

-- Speeding: Drivers who approach an intersection at a high speed, risk not being able to stop in time to avoid entering the intersection and causing a T-bone collision.
-Speeding poses particular dangers when a driver accelerates in order to attempt to beat a stoplight or in order to sneak through an intersection just ahead of crossing traffic, rather than attempting to slow down.
+- Speeding: Drivers who approach an intersection at a high speed may not being able to stop in time to avoid entering the intersection and causing a T-bone collision.
+Speeding poses particular dangers when a driver accelerates to attempt to beat a stoplight or sneak through an intersection just ahead of crossing traffic rather than attempting to slow down.

 - Impairment: Driving while impaired by the effects of alcohol or drugs—or even just experiencing fatigue—can also lead to T-bone collisions at intersections.
 Impaired drivers make risky, dangerous decisions that can easily end with their vehicle colliding with oncoming traffic.
 Drivers should never get behind the wheel under the influence of alcohol, illicit drugs, certain over-the-counter or prescription medications, or while drowsy.